Fundulea

 Historically, Fundulea's outskirts housed a military base maintained by the Romanian Army.
 The town is home to an agricultural institute, the National Agricultural Research and Development Institute (Institutul Național de Cercetare-Dezvoltare Agricolă, INCDA).
 A reservoir known as Lake Fundulea, fed by water from the Mostiștea, is a popular spot for sport fishing.

 History

+It first appears as Fondele in the Map of the Principalities of Moldavia and Wallachia from 1774, by Jacob Friedrich Schmidt.
+The first documentary mention is in 1778 in Historical and Geographical Memoirs on Wallachia published in Leipzig by General Bauer: Fundule petit village sur le ruisseau de Katora, page 145.
 During the 19th century, the village of Fundulea housed the Sionu estate of writer Gheorghe Sion, which, through the 1923 marriage of his daughter Marica, became the property of eccentric novelist, poet, and heraldist Mateiu Caragiale.
 Caragiale intended to turn it into a private domain, and reportedly flew an ensign he had created for himself.

 The INCDA was created in 1962, during the Communist period, through the merger between the Research Institute for Maize Cultivation (Institutul de Cercetări pentru Cultura Porumbului) and the Field Cultivation Department (Departamentul Culturilor de Câmp) of the Romanian Agronomic Institute.